shubchat/Readnet/Readme.md

 ## Step-1:Content creation

-All of the short stories on readnet are free from copyright as that is the only way we could make it available no charge for the userbase.
-One of the largest repository for free out of copyright books and stories is [project guttenberg](https://www.gutenberg.org/) .<b>All the content that you would find on the site has been extracted from Project Gutenberg(Please consider a small [donation](https://www.gutenberg.org/wiki/Gutenberg:Project_Gutenberg_Needs_Your_Donation) to this outstanding initiative)<b>.
+All the short stories on readnet are free from copyright as that is the only way we could make it available for no charge to the readers.
+One of the largest repository for free out of copyright books and stories is [project guttenberg](https://www.gutenberg.org/) .<b>All the content that you would find on the site has been extracted from the guttenberg portal(Please consider a small [donation](https://www.gutenberg.org/wiki/Gutenberg:Project_Gutenberg_Needs_Your_Donation) to this outstanding initiative)<b>.

+Running the script for [Data Extraction](Content_creation/Data_extract.py) will create a folder called books in the root directory and number of books you have asked to be downloaded would be placed as a text file in the [books](books) folder

+Example:`python Content_creation/Data_extract.py` 25 will download twenty five short stories in the books folder